FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Local_Audio_Path.md

 Some DAWs, like REAPER, use some technic to reduce the load of VST plug-ins on the CPU.
 One common trick is to process an audio track ahead of time and then delay the buffer to play it back at the intended moment.
 It is called anticipative processing.
 This is often very efficient and can drastically reduce the CPU load (up to 30-50% !)

 Other DAWs, like Ableton live, put plug-ins that does not receive or send any audio in an off-line state.
-Although it is not necessary displayed to the user, this can create some major issues when working with _SPAT Revolution_ PI.
+Although it is not necessarily displayed to the user, this can create some major issues when working with _SPAT Revolution_ plug-ins.

 !> Be sure to consult our [third-party integration](Third_Party_Integration.md) section for more DAW specific information.